You’re not perfect.

 Now.. here’s the issue:

-These emotional highs and lows could cloud your judgment on the next trade.
+These emotional highs and lows could cloud your judgment on the next trade, which eventually produces a lot of trading errors

-The good news is, if you survive trading during the initial years, you’d realize trading is playing out your edge over time.
+The good news is that if you survive trading during the initial years, you’ll realize trading is playing out your edge over time.

 There is no need to feel emotional over any trades because it doesn’t mean a thing.